 Most people will ultimately decide to open either a savings or checking account for their everyday spending.
 While CD’s, MMAs and brokerages are good options for growing your money, they are not practical for everyday use.
 To get started on opening a new bank account, we recommend the following steps:

-Step 1: Picking the Type of Banking
+Step 1: Pick the type of banking

 There’s no shortage of financial institutions as you weigh all your options — here are a few must-consider locations for your money.